heleneopencell/bixels/README.md

 ![soldering neopixel](/picturesreadme/image12.jpg)

 To power bixels we will add a micro usb port.
-Take a two black or brown "female to female" jumper wires and cut one end off.
+Take two black or brown "female to female" jumper wires and cut one end off.
 Connect the wire end with each other and solder it on the GND pin on the USB Micro B-Breakout board.
 Now take two red "female to female" jumper wire wires and cut one end off.
 Connect the wire end with each other and solder it on the 5V pin on the USB Micro B-Breakout board.
 We will use one black and one red cable to power the LEDs and one black and one red one to power the board itself.

+Note: You can also make your own wires with femaler headers but I do it the lazy way...

 ![soldering microusb](/picturesreadme/image13.jpg)